ITSAIDI/STAYApp/README.md

 </p>

 ## Try the app

-The application is hosted in INRAE cloud server you can reach it by clciking [here](http://195.220.87.137/home)
+**⚠️ The app is unaccessible for the moment because of maintenance** The application is hosted in INRAE cloud server you can reach it by clciking [here](http://195.220.87.137/home)

 ## Demo